Zonharo/impulse/README.md

 ---

-**Impulse** is a virtual machine for Apple Silicon Macs built for one thing: running games.
-You get a full Linux desktop inside a window, Steam and Proton included, with graphics that actually use your Mac’s GPU — not a sluggish software renderer hiding behind layers of emulation.
+**Impulse** is a virtual machine for Apple Silicon Macs built for real workloads — gaming, development, creative tools, and general desktop use.
+You get a full Linux desktop inside a window, with graphics that actually use your Mac’s GPU — not a sluggish software renderer hiding behind layers of emulation.

-It’s lighter than a typical VM setup because it was designed around gaming from the start, not as a general-purpose sandbox.
+It’s lighter than a typical VM setup because it was designed around performance from the start.
+We ship **KDE Plasma** as the desktop environment — a full, modern Linux desktop that handles games, dev workflows, and day-to-day apps without feeling like a stripped-down sandbox.

 ## What you need